 Calculation example: 1,000 options at $10 strike with $50 FMV creates $40,000 intrinsic value.
 After $10,000 exercise cost and $5,000 taxes, net value is $25,000, yielding 500 net shares delivered ($25,000 ÷ $50).

-💡 Key Insight: Net exercise calculates the economic outcome of a cashless transaction without requiring actual share sales, making it ideal for illiquid securities.
+Key Insight: Net exercise calculates the economic outcome of a cashless transaction without requiring actual share sales, making it ideal for illiquid securities.
+Sell-to-cover involves a market sale and a broker; net exercise needs neither.
+Public companies use sell-to-cover; private companies typically use net exercise.

 How Cashless Exercise Works